-Safety: Safety violations occur when students or their guests show disregard for the safety equipment, protocols and practices of residence and or the University of Saskatchewan, regardless of reason (i.e. religious, medical and or other considerations).

-Violations may include, but are not limited to, the following:

-- a.
-Use of fire hazards, smoking, e-cigarettes, vaping, candles, incense and open elements (in Voyageur Place) - b.
-Tampering with any form of safety equipment (including all fire extinguishers and alarms), video surveillance cameras and locking mechanisms - c.
-Misuse of alarms or emergency response systems - d.
-Removal of window screens, exiting windows or accessing residence roofs - e.
-Misuse of windows, doors (i.e. door propping/deadbolting) and elevators - f.
-Failure to offer or seek help for a student in unsafe circumstances - g.
-Unauthorized use, lending or duplication of residence keys - h.
-Giving building access to guests other than your own, neglecting to accompany guests, or any situation in which your own or guest behaviour impact community - 2.
+VIOLATION LEVEL OF VIOLATION (INVELATION TVDICAL CANCTION(S) (INITIAL) VIOLATION LEVEL OF VIOLATION (INITIAL) TYPICAL SANCTION(S) (INITIAL) Safety: Safety violations occur when students or their guests show disregard for the safety equipment, protocols and practices of residence and or the University of Saskatchewan, regardless of reason (i.e. religious, medical and or other considerations).
+Violations may include, but are not limited to, the following: Use of fire hazards, smoking, e-cigarettes, vaping, candles, incense and open elements (in Voyageur Place) Tampering with any form of safety equipment (including all fire extinguishers and alarms), video surveillance cameras and locking mechanisms Misuse of alarms or emergency response systems a.
+Level one b.
+Level two c.
+Level two a.
+Written warning/creative sanction/fineb.
+Written warningc.
+Written warning d.
+Removal of window screens, exiting windows or accessing residence roofs d.
+Level one d.
+Spoken warning/fine e.
+Misuse of windows, doors (i.e. door propping/deadbolting) and elevators e.
+Level one e.
+Spoken warning f.
+Failure to offer or seek help for a student in unsafe circumstances f.
+Level three f.
+Final warning/probation g.
+Unauthorized use, lending or duplication of residence keys g.
+Level one g.
+Fine h.
+Giving building access to guests other than your own, neglecting to accompany guests, or any situation in which your own or guest behaviour impact community h.
+Level one h.
+Spoken warning 2.
 Harm or threat of harm: Harm or threat of harm violations occur when students or their guests compromise the physical or psychological wellbeing of any member of the university.
-Violations may include, but are not limited to, the following: - a.
-Assault or any misconduct - b.
-Verbal and non-verbal aggression - c.
-Physical abuse, verbal abuse, intimidation or bullying through direct or indirect manners, in person, in writing, in social media or via other electronic means - d.
-Harassment or sexual harassment (see also violation six of this table) - e.
-Sexual assault or related misconduct (refer to page 39 and 40) - f.
-Stalking or cyber-stalking - g.
-Hazing or initiation rites - Possession or use of firearms or other weapons (including replica weapons), explosives (including fireworks) or incendiary devices - 3.
+Violations may include, but are not limited to, the following: a.
+Assault or any misconduct b.
+Verbal and non-verbal aggression c.
+Physical abuse, verbal abuse, intimidation or bullying through direct or indirect manners, in person, in writing, in social media or via other electronic means d.
+Harassment or sexual harassment (see also violation six of this table) e.
+Sexual assault or related misconduct (refer to page 39 and 40) f.
+Stalking or cyber-stalking g.
+Hazing or initiation rites h.
+Possession or use of firearms or other weapons (including replica weapons), explosives (including fireworks) or incendiary devices All: Level three All: Final warning/probation; eviction; ban(s) 3.
 Alcohol consumption: Alcohol violations occur when students or their guests fail to consume responsibly.
-Violations may include, but are not limited to, the following: - Consumption of, or open alcohol in public spaces of residence (including lounges, hallways, bathrooms) or possession of glass beer bottles - b.
-Production of alcohol - Promotion of the mass consumption of alcohol through such means as drinking games, equipment designed for mass consumption (e.g. funnels), or a common source (e.g. kegs). - d.
-Distributing, selling, or advertising alcohol (or related activities)
+Violations may include, but are not limited to, the following: a.
+Consumption of, or open alcohol in public spaces of residence (including lounges, hallways, bathrooms) or possession of glass beer bottles b.
+Production of alcohol c.
+Promotion of the mass consumption of alcohol through such means as drinking games, equipment designed for mass consumption (e.g. funnels), or a common source (e.g. kegs). d.
+Distributing selling or advertising alcohol (or related activities) a.
+Level one b.
+Level two c.
+Level one a.
+Spoken warning/fineb.
+Finec.
+Restriction/confiscation d.
+Distributing, selling, or advertising alcohol (or related activities) d.
+Level three d.
+Written warning